juraam/stable-diffusion-from-scratch/README.md

 ### DOWNLOAD MODELS

-I put all models with git lfs, so to get all models, just run:
+I put all models to huggingfase, so to download models with lfs, just run:

 ```shell
 git clone https://huggingface.co/juramoshkov/ddpm models